-Navajo Mine owners prepare to take over from BHP
+Navajo Mine owners ready to take over from BHP

 FRUITLAND — Even as the Navajo Transitional Energy Company, owner of Navajo Mine, prepares to take full ownership of the open-pit mine by the end of the year, officials say they are using environmentally friendly approaches that will enhance the land's value and contribute to the tribe's welfare.